Express Entry FAQ: Comprehensive Ranking System (CRS)

 - Documenting their education and work experience correctly; and

-- Taking proactive steps to pursue Provincial nominee programs, Canadian jobs or new credentials.
+- Taking proactive steps to pursue provincial nominee programs, a Canadian job or new credentials.

-For more details on this, please visit our dedicated How to Improve Your CRS Score page.
+For more details, please visit our dedicated How to Improve Your CRS Score page.

 For immigration purposes, Immigration, Refugees and Citizenship Canada will only accept ECAs obtained from one of the designated organizations listed below: